 Once inside the monument, AZ 85 passes two roadside information points and a graded side track to Alamo Canyon

 (from where a trail leads along a scenic narrow valley to an old well), but there isn't much else of specific interest until the park headquarters and campground, 22 miles south of Why.
 Information and other visitor services are provided by the Kris Eggle Visitor Center

 , renamed in 2002 to commemorate a young NPS ranger who was killed by Mexican drug smugglers - an event that amongst other consequences has prompted construction of a more secure fence along this part of the international border.
 Although there are plenty of cacti along the highway, and a nature trail by the visitor center, a much better appreciation of the landscape is achieved by traveling along one of two unpaved tracks: the 37 mile Puerto Blanco Drive

-to the west (most of which is closed, however) or the 21 mile Ajo Mountain Drive
+to the west (most of which requires a 4WD vehicle, however) or the 21 mile Ajo Mountain Drive

 is permitted in the monument - despite a variety of dangers including heat, lack of water, spiky plants, poisonous snakes and the possibility of encounters with armed smugglers and illegal immigrants - but most people stay on the maintained trails, of which only five are easily accessed: Alamo Canyon

 , Arch Canyon